remogatto/gospeccy/README.md

 For more info about keybindings see <tt>spectrum/keyboard.go</tt>

-# Proprietary ROMs
+# Proprietary games and system ROM

-Generally, proprietary roms are protected by copyright so none of them is included in GoSpeccy (with the exception of the 48k rom that can be freely distributed).
-BTW, you can find tons of roms for the ZX Spectrum on the Internet.
+Generally, games/programs are protected by copyright so none of them is included in GoSpeccy.
+BTW, you can find tons of games for the ZX Spectrum on the Internet.
+The 48k system ROM can be freely distributed so it's included in the GoSpeccy distribution.

 # Convention over Configuration